-12. Any person acting as a pedlar, is prohibited from using or utilising any trolley barrow,receptacle or other any other item used for the transportation and or display of goods with a carrying capacity in excess of 1 cubic metre.
-The overall unit not to exceed 2.1 m along its longest side.
-The displaying of goods over a height of 1.5 m from floor level is prohibited.
+12. Any person acting as a pedlar, is prohibited from using or utilising any trolley barrow, receptacle or other any other item used for the transportation and or display of goods with a carrying capacity more than 0.5 cubic metre unless they are exclusively selling consumable food items, when the maximum carrying capacity is 1 cubic metre The overall length of any trolley, barrow, receptacle or other any other item used for the transportation not to exceed 2.1m along its longest side.
+The displaying of goods over a height of 1.5m from floor level is prohibited.

 13. All persons are prohibited from possessing, using or taking any glass receptacle or container onto the Beach or Sea Defence Wall.

 14. All persons are prohibited from performing or partaking in any street performance of any description without having written consent from Public Protection Department of Blackpool Borough Council

 15. All persons are prohibited from taking pledges and or selling, offering to sell, exposing for sale any item whatsoever which purports to support any charitable cause or any cause intended to raise awareness of any charity, issue or any matter without having the written consent from the Licensing Department of Blackpool Borough Council.

 - Members of the Public Fundraising Regulatory Association acting in accordance with the management agreement in respect to Church Street and Victoria Street